McDonald's Snack Wraps Return, Fast-Food Rivals Heat Up 'Wrap Battle': What To Know

 The wrap, which puts chicken breast, lettuce, cheese, and sauce inside a soft flour tortilla, first debuted in 2006, according to Food Network.
 Several versions were introduced over the years before it was discontinued.

-While some locations kept the McDonald's Snack Wrap on the menu, it disappeared nationwide in 2020 during the early stages of the COVID-19 pandemic.
-The wrap was still available internationally, including restaurants in Canada and the United Kingdom.
+While some locations kept the McDonald's Snack Wrap on the menu, it finally disappeared nationwide in 2020 during the early stages of the COVID-19 pandemic.
+The wrap was still sold internationally, including restaurants in Canada and the United Kingdom.

 Return of the Wrap